 The uniquely shaped frame will be infilled with vast ETFE pillows, a super-strong yet incredibly light material.

 The Shed, as an independent, nonprofit institution, will be headed up by its founding Artistic Director and CEO Alex Poots as well as Chairman of the Board of Directors Dan Doctoroff.
-The site’s first visual arts commission was also announced last week.
-World-renowned artist Lawrence Weiner will create a 20,000-square-foot piece for the building’s plaza titled IN FRONT OF ITSELF featuring the phrase in 12-foot-high letters.
+World-renowned artist Lawrence Weiner will also create a 20,000-square-foot piece for the building’s plaza titled IN FRONT OF ITSELF featuring the phrase in 12-foot-high letters.

-The completion of this shape-shifting arts building could mark the end of stagnant theater spaces.
-In keeping up with the changing nature of the arts world, structures like the Shed will cater to cross-disciplinary artists who want creative control over their environment.
-The seminal project, thanks to its spatial elasticity, may spark a new generation of buildings that will be transformers in their own rights.
+The completion of this shape-shifting arts building marks the end of stagnant theater spaces.
+In keeping up with the changing nature of the arts world, structures like the Shed are designed to cater to cross-disciplinary artists who want creative control over their environment.
+The seminal project, thanks to its spatial elasticity, may spark a new generation of buildings that will be transformers in their own right.

-At the briefing, the Shed was even referred to as the “Swiss army knife of culture,” as it can do and be virtually anything.
-It is a center for invention, experimentation and collaboration — three key aspects of the institution that are already visible in the early stages of its construction.
+The Shed has even been referred to as the “Swiss army knife of culture,” as it can do and be virtually anything.
+It is a center for invention, experimentation and collaboration.

 Images and renderings courtesy of Diller Scofidio + Renfro in collaboration with Rockwell Group; photos by Timothy Schneck